-The manifold absolute pressure sensor, which is also known as the MAP sensor is an integral part of the vehicle’s engine system.
+The manifold absolute pressure sensor, also known as the MAP sensor, is an integral part of the vehicle’s engine system.

-The MAP sensor is found in fuel injected vehicles, and the primary job of the MAP sensor is to provide the Powertrain Control Module (PCM/ECM) with information about the pressure inside the intake manifold.
+The MAP sensor is found in vehicles with fuel injection and the main function of the MAP sensor is to provide the Powertrain Control Module (PCM/ECM) with information about the pressure in the intake manifold.

-Like any sensor inside your vehicle, the MAP sensor does get worn out and gets damaged over the time and may result in transmitting incorrect data to the engine control unit.
+Like every sensor in your vehicle, the MAP sensor will wear and tear over time and become damaged, which can lead to incorrect data being transmitted to the engine control module.

-This incorrect information can cause result in lower performance, drop in fuel economy and several other consequences.
+This incorrect information can lead to reduced performance, reduced fuel economy and various other consequences.

-In this article, we will discuss some of the key symptoms you will experience when the manifold absolute pressure (MAP) sensor becomes faulty and starts to malfunction.
+In this article we discuss some of the key symptoms that occur when the manifold absolute pressure (MAP) sensor becomes defective and begins to malfunction.

 Signs of a Bad MAP Sensor

-Any problem with the manifold absolute pressure sensor (MAP) results in improper combustion which can cause damages to the engine and disrupt the performance.
+Any problem with the manifold absolute pressure sensor (MAP) will result in improper combustion, which can damage the engine and disrupt performance.

-Here are some common symptoms you will experience if you have a damaged manifold absolute pressure (MAP) sensor.
+Here are some common symptoms that can occur with a damaged manifold absolute pressure sensor (MAP).

 1. Increased Emission Level

-When the manifold absolute pressure (MAP) sensor is damaged, it can send an incorrect signal to the powertrain control module (PCM) indicating that there is a high load on the engine.
-This will cause the PCM to release extra fuel into the cylinder and also release emission of gasses such as carbon monoxide.
+If the manifold absolute pressure sensor (MAP) is damaged, it can send an incorrect signal to the powertrain control module (PCM) indicating that there is a high engine load.
+This causes the PCM to release additional fuel into the cylinder and also emits gases such as carbon monoxide.

 2. Fail to Pass The Emission Test

-One of the simplest way to determine if you have a faulty MAP sensor is to take your car for an emission test.
+One of the easiest ways to determine if you have a defective MAP sensor is to put your car through an emissions test.

-A vehicle emission test will find out if the car is producing an excessive amount of carbon monoxide and hydrocarbon which will help in determining that there is some problem with the MAP sensor.
+A vehicle emissions test will determine if the car is producing excessive amounts of carbon monoxide and hydrocarbons, which will help determine if there is a problem with the MAP sensor.

 3. Bad Engine Performance

-A faulty manifold pressure sensor which measures low intake manifold pressure will transfer this information of low engine load to the PCM.
-As a result, the PCM will reduce the amount of fuel which is to be injected into the engine.
+A faulty manifold pressure sensor, which measures low intake manifold pressure, transmits this low engine load information to the PCM.
+As a result, the PCM reduces the amount of fuel to be injected into the engine.

-In such a case, you will notice an improvement in fuel efficiency.
-However, there would be a significant drop in the performance.
+In such a case you will notice an improvement in fuel efficiency.
+However, there would be a significant drop in performance.

 4. Ping or Knocking Noise from Engine

-When you have a bad MAP sensor, the engine sometimes runs lean, which will cause the combustion to fail.
-This can result in detonation which produces a pinging or a knocking sound.
+If you have a poor MAP sensor, the engine will sometimes run lean, resulting in combustion failure.
+This can lead to a detonation that produces a pinging or knocking sound.

 5. RPM Drops

-A malfunctioning map sensor causes the RPM to drop significantly because of a faulty fuel mixture, which makes the vehicle surge at low speed.
-Turning on the air conditioning system will make the situation worse, and the engine will die out suddenly.
+A defective map sensor causes the RPM to drop significantly due to an incorrect fuel mixture, causing the vehicle to vibrate at low speed.
+Switching on the air conditioning makes the situation worse and the engine suddenly dies off.

 6. Car Fails to Start

-A faulty MAP sensor will also cause problems when starting the car.
-The vehicle’s onboard computer uses the MAP sensor to determine atmospheric pressure before starting the engine.
+A faulty MAP sensor also causes problems when starting the car.
+The car’s trip computer uses the MAP sensor to determine the air pressure before starting the engine.

-An incorrect reading may cause a small amount of fuel to be delivered to the engine, and as a result, the engine may not start at all.
+A faulty reading can cause a small amount of fuel to be delivered to the engine and as a result the engine may not start at all.